An interview with Dan Ward, one of the Blue Belt programme's enforcement team members who recently visited Ascension Island.

 How did you find the local community?

 The locals on island were also incredibly generous, and the whole atmosphere on island is very relaxed and friendly.
 As you walk or drive around the island, everyone smiles and waves at everyone else, and the locals just come over and chat to you.
-The island is only 5 miles across so you’re never far from the sea.
-The marine environment and the MPA are therefore a big part of everyone’s life on island.
+The island is only 6 miles across so you’re never far from the sea.
+The marine environment and the future MPA are therefore a big part of everyone’s life on island.